RTBSD/RTBSD/README.md

 ```

 - Link LibBSD libraries RTOS and start running, loading a doze of BSD driver modules and apply driver as FDT described
-> Tested on Firefly v2 dev board with FreeRTIS
+> Tested on Firefly v2 dev board with FreeRTOS

 ![load_drivers](./doc/figs/load_drivers.png)